oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

     - **Alarm name:** Provide a name, perhaps indicating the metric that will trigger the alarm.
 In this lab example, the alarm is to `alert unusual CPU usage`.

     In the **Metric description** section, specify the following:
-    - **Compartment:** Choose the compartment that contains the Autonomous Database for which you are creating the alarm.
+    - **Compartment:** Choose the compartment that contains the Autonomous AI Database for which you are creating the alarm.
     - **Metric namespace**: The available options depend on the types of resources that exist in the selected compartment.
 In this case, choose **`oci_autonomous_database`**.
     - **Metric name** : **`CpuUtilization`**

     In the **Metric dimensions** section, specify the following:
     - Click **+Additional dimension**.
 Select **resourceId** from the drop-down list as the name.
 For the **Dimension value**, Select the first value in the drop-down list.
 This is the OCID for your region.
-You can find your region's OCID on your **Autonomous Database details** page.
+You can find your region's OCID on your **Autonomous AI Database details** page.
     - **DeploymentType:** Select **Shared**

     In the **Trigger rule 1** section, specify the following: